-Trijocon are probably best known for their ACOG tactical optic but they also produce a range of excellent, high quality scopes.
-Using the same fibre optic technology that they are so famous for on the ACOG the acupoint range features an illuminated reticle and is available in a range of magnifications, reticle styles and objective lens sizes.
+Trijocon are probably best known for their ACOG tactical optic.
+They also produce a range of excellent, high quality scopes.
+Using the same fibre optic technology that made the ACOG famous, the Acupoint scopes feature an illuminated reticle.
+It is available in a range of magnifications, reticle styles, and objective lens sizes.

-A Low power and small objective lens lends itself to quick target acquisition and would pair nicely with the lightweight, quick handling nature of the mini 14 but if you want a bit more magnification and light gathering ability larger models are available too.
-Any option would serve you well though and the ruggedness and reliability of Trijicon optics is second to none.
+A Low power and small objective lens allows for quick target acquisition.
+This scope would pair nicely with the lightweight, quick handling of the mini 14.
+If you want a bit more magnification and light gathering ability, you can still choose from larger models.
+Any option would serve you well.
+The ruggedness and reliability of Trijicon optics is second to none.

 2 Vortex Diamondback 4-16x42

-Vortex optics produce a massive range of excellent scopes, and there is not just one that would suit the mini 14, there are many scopes offered by Vortex that would be a perfect match.
-Some of their larger scopes aimed at target shooters wouldn’t really be suitable as they would just add too much weight and bulk to the lightweight, fast handling mini 14 and would far outcalass its ability to shoot at range.
-Some of the leighter weight Vortex offerings would be a perfect choice.
+Vortex Optics produce a massive range of excellent scopes.
+There is not just one that would suit the mini 14.
+Many of Vortex's scopes would be a perfect match.
+You may not want their larger scopes aimed at target shooters.
+They would just add too much weight and bulk to the lightweight, fast handling mini 14.
+Plus, those large scopes would far outclass its ability to shoot distances.
+Some of the lighter-weight Vortex offerings would be perfect.

-Something like this Diamondback model would be ideal.
-Offering a 42mm objective lens and a few reticle options, I would recommend the V-plex, as this variable power scope features a second focal plane reticle making the value of mil dots and other reticle subtensions variable at range and therefore less useful.
-The V-plex though is a great general-purpose reticle, which would be perfect for use around the ranch with the mini-14.
+Try something like this Diamondback model.
+Offering a 42mm objective lens and a few reticle options, I would recommend the V-plex.
+It is a variable power scope that features a second focal plane reticle.
+Keep in mind this makes the value of mil dots and other reticle subtensions variable at range.
+They will consequently be less useful.
+The V-plex, though, is a great general-purpose reticle.
+It would be perfect for use with the mini 14 ranch.

 3 Nikkon Buckmaster II

-I have always been impressed with Nikon Optics, they represent fantastic value for money, great quality and come with a good warranty for peace of mind.
-They are not expensive and probably wouldn’t compete with some of the higher end scopes by manufacturers such as Leupold but putting one on your mini-14 would be a very good choice.
+I have always been impressed with Nikon Optics.
+They represent fantastic value for the money, great quality, and come with a good warranty.
+They are not expensive.
+They probably wouldn’t even compete with some of the higher end scopes by manufacturers such as Leupold.
+The Buckmaster II would more than work with your mini-14.

-This particular model features a dead hold reticle, while I am warry of reticles wich feature multiple subtensions in the second focal place the design of this specific reticle is very practical and useful.
-The hollow aim points are very useable and intuitive and it’s a shame that more scopes don’t feature this style of reticle.
-Konus are a brand which use these hollow aim points quite effectively and this really makes a difference in variable power scopes.
+This particular model features a dead hold reticle.
+I tend to be wary of reticles which feature multiple subtensions in the second focal plane.
+But, the design of this specific reticle is very practical.
+The hollow aim points are very usable and intuitive.
+It’s a shame that more scopes don’t feature this style of reticle.
+Konus uses these hollow aim points quite effectively.
+Their quality really makes a difference in variable power scopes.

 4 UUQ C4-12x50 Rifle Scope Dual Illuminated